Close

 Corporate Governance

-Relating to the President of Singapore and our shareholder
+Relating to the President of Singapore

 Our Board provides overall guidance and policy directions to management.

-Our Board operates on a commercial basis, with the added constitutional responsibility, together with our CEO, of protecting the Company’s past reserves, given Temasek’s status as a Fifth Schedule entity under the Singapore Constitution.
+Our Board operates on a commercial basis, with the added constitutional responsibility, together with our Chairman and CEO, of protecting the Company's past reserves, given Temasek's status as a Fifth Schedule entity under the Singapore Constitution.
 There are no nominees of the Government on our Board.

 The annual Board schedule includes quarterly two-day meetings, and additional meetings as needed, such as for significant large investments.
-Seven Board meetings were held in the last financial year.

 The Board has reserved the following matters for its decision:

-• overall long term strategic objectives
+• overall long-term strategic objectives

 • annual budget